 In the context of water reuse, the implementation of precision farming requires the availability of data on water stress and irrigation needs from the field site as well as water quality and availability from the wastewater treatment side.
 Solutions are being developed to assess irrigation needs using remotely sensed data (solution 5.1) and contamination risks from treated wastewater (solution 3).
 Thanks to these solutions, data are available to match agricultural needs with the local potential of water reuse.
 However, no tool exists to interconnect the data and create a channel of communication between the water provider and agricultural final users.

 Limitations of current practices

-The solution is being tested at the WWTP of Peschiera Borromeo, located in the southern part of Milan Metropolitan City, and surrounded by an agricultural context typical of Lombardy Padana Plain.
+The solution is being tested at the WWTP of Peschiera Borromeo, located in the southern part of Milan Metropolitan City, and surrounded by an agricultural context typical of the Lombardy Padana Plain.
 The agricultural fields in this area are mainly cultivated with fodder crops (especially maize) and irrigated using traditional techniques such as border irrigation.
 The water for irrigation is mainly conveyed from surface sources (mainly rivers or reservoirs, both natural and artificial) and distributed to the individual fields through a network of open unlined canals of different sizes, relying on gravity as the driving force.
-The scarce efficiency of water distribution on the fields is joined to the lack of efficiency in water deliveries, with seepages from the canals which can reach up to 50% of diverted water.
+The scarce efficiency of water distribution on the fields is linked to the lack of efficiency in water delivery, with seepages from the canals which can reach up to 50% of diverted water.

 UNIVPM – Adriano Mancini : email@example.com